 How does probate court work?

 The matter of what happens to someone’s estate after they pass away can be complicated.
 Regardless if they left behind a valid will, it will typically go through the probate process where a court will act as a legal safeguard to ensure that all remaining debts and estate taxes are paid as well as the transferral of assets to beneficiaries.
 However, the function of probate court, as well as the allocation of the deceased’s assets, can vary depending on if the deceased had a valid will.
 This is essential because the validity of a will can be the deciding factor when it comes to how exactly the estate of the deceased will be managed.
-If you are curious to know more about the functions of probate court and how to navigate it properly, do not hesitate to contact the Montgomery County, PA probate attorneys from Friedman Schuman to schedule a consultation.
+If you are curious to know more about the functions of probate court and how to navigate it properly, do not hesitate to contact the Montgomery County, PA probate attorneys from Friedman Schuman Layser to schedule a consultation.

 What is the difference between a valid will and an invalid will in probate court?